The Grain Diaries: A High-Stakes Battle for Stomach Space

 Quinoa: A Lesson in Supply and Demand

 The quinoa trade is a concerning example of how health and ethics-led consumers unintentionally jeopardized farmer food security by turning staple crops into premium export goods.
-Due to high western demand, many farmers in Peru and Bolivia who once relied on this staple grain, can no longer to eat it themselves.
+Due to high western demand, many farmers in Peru and Bolivia who once relied on this staple grain, can no longer afford to eat it themselves.
 Stealing headlines as the high-protein “miracle grain of the Andes,” quinoa became the ethical choice for meat-avoiding, health-food store regulars in the US and Europe.
 As demand spiked, price followed, tripling since 2006.
 In Peru, quinoa became more expensive than chicken.
 Families for whom quinoa was part of their culinary history for generations are now turning to cheaper imported convenience food.

 No Such Thing as a Miracle Crop